ethereum/ethereum-org-website/src/content/upgrades/merge/index.md

 <MergeInfographic />

 Initially, the [Beacon Chain](/upgrades/beacon-chain/) shipped separately from [Mainnet](/glossary/#mainnet).
-Ethereum Mainnet - with all it's accounts, balances, smart contracts, and blockchain state - continued to be secured by [proof-of-work](/developers/docs/consensus-mechanisms/pow/), even while the Beacon Chain ran in parallel using [proof-of-stake](/developers/docs/consensus-mechanisms/pos/).
+Ethereum Mainnet - with all its accounts, balances, smart contracts, and blockchain state - continued to be secured by [proof-of-work](/developers/docs/consensus-mechanisms/pow/), even while the Beacon Chain ran in parallel using [proof-of-stake](/developers/docs/consensus-mechanisms/pos/).
 The Merge was when these two systems finally came together, and proof-of-work was permanently replaced by proof-of-stake.

 Imagine Ethereum is a spaceship that launched before it was quite ready for an interstellar voyage.
 With the Beacon Chain, the community built a new engine and a hardened hull.
 After significant testing, it became time to hot-swap the new engine for the old one mid-flight.
 This merged the new, more efficient engine into the existing ship enabling it to put in some serious lightyears and take on the universe.